ga4gh-discovery/ga4gh-case-discovery/README.md

 The API reserves for its use JSON object keys which begin with an underscore "\_" or a dash "-".

+Keys that start with a dash "-" are reserved and cannot be used anywhere, for example the `logic` object uses "-AND", which means that "AND" cannot be used as a key anywhere else in the API.

 The API defined structure allows for clients or servers to define their own proprietary extensions as they see fit, by prefixing JSON object keys with an underscore "\_".

 A server may wish to reveal additional information about a record or summary information about the collection of records which are not defined by a component.
 A new component proprietary component can be included by prefixing the given component name with an underscore: `_mySpecialComponent`.